rawrrudy/f1-simulator/README.md

 ---

+## AI Usage

+(p.s - im so sorry i totally forgot we had to declare this totally my fault)

+In this simulator, I used AI in some parts (frontend) because I am not that familiar with CSS and wanted to improve my UI and frontend home page (the team selection page I used AI to organize the cards in proper order).
+Other than that, everything is written/coded by me :)

+---

 ## Overview

 So, basically the idea behind this Strategy Simulator is to give players a hands on experience of what happens in an F1 Grand Prix behind the actual race and the cars.
 I absolutely love the efforts that F1 team engineers put to make their vehicle the best one on the grid.
 The fuel quantity, tire softness and many such stuff wins races.